 You are wondering what the Canada climate is like?
-Before you decide on a trip you ask yourself what is the weather like in Canada.
-Canada’s climate and weather vary.
-Depending on where you are, there is no single ‘Canada climate‘.
+Before you decide on a trip you ask yourself: “What is the weather like there?“.
+Canada’s climate and weather vary, depending on where you are; there is no single ‘Canada climate’.
 The Canadian weather pattern includes some extremes.

 Canada’s Four Seasons

 Canada has four seasons, winter, spring, summer and fall.
 However, the intensity of the seasons differs across the country.
 The four seasons are distinct in Canada’s most populated regions in the South along the U.S. border.
 Read about the seasons and about the Canada climate:

 - January is the coldest month across Canada.